josefigueroa168/NLP-project/README.md

 	```
 	This will output two files: for_pos.txt, amr-bank-struct-v1.6-training.csv

 * If you want to us our CNN model, open preprocessing_for_nn.ipynb and change input file name to the the csv file produced from previous step.
 And change the output file name to the name you want.
+Change mode to "five" to get input file for cnn model.
-	* This will output two file: isfocus_fname.npy, word_embedding_fname.npy
+	* This will output two file: isfocus_divby5_fname.npy, word_embedding_divby5_fname.npy
-		* isfocus_fname.npy has an array with dimension S x N
-		* word_embedding_fname.npy has an array with dimension S x N x 300
-		* S is the total of sentence in input file, N is number of words in each sentence (not the same for each sentence)

 ### Parsing
+* run SVM+LR.py with Spyder and run afterwards post-processing.py
+* run learn_word_embedding_and_keras.ipynb with Jupyter Notebook
+* run CNN_5s.ipynb with Jupyter Notebook (note: the example input file is too big to upload to github. you need to run preprocessing_for_cnn.ipynb and changed )

 ## Focus Identification